azoner/pyx12/README.md

     virtualenv my_env
     pip -E my_env install pyx12

+# Usage

+As a command line tool

+    x12valid <filename>

 # Licensing

 Pyx12 has a BSD license.
 The full license text is included with the source code for the package.